Philip Oubre, MD

 In addition to functional medicine, I am thoroughly trained in all systems of the body, and I can help with acute or chronic problems in any part of the body.
 I can manage your heart disease, lung disease, chronic sinus problems, headaches, etc. I also enjoy managing your complex problems like atrial fibrillation, heart failure, kidney disease, COPD (Emphysema), asthma, anemia, and many more.
 I aim to reduce the number of specialists needed to manage your problems by staying current in my medical knowledge.
 I believe that a fragmented healthcare system with a specialist for every inch of your body is detrimental to your health.
 Specialists are needed when problems are outside of my scope of practice.
 I stay up to date by reading articles and textbooks, so I can be the smartest, most capable doctor for you.

 I encourage all of my female patients to get their well woman care at my office in order to keep their medical care in one place.
 I can perform many of the necessary procedures for female problems, including colposcopy for abnormal pap smears and endometrial biopsies for abnormal menstrual bleeding.

 If you are an active athlete, I can help with the majority of musculoskeletal problems and Sports Medicine complaints.
 My residency included Sports Medicine training with the Gamecocks at the University of South Carolina, and I am capable of handling most bone and joint complaints as well as perform many joint injections.
-I also utilize PRP and Stem Cells for chronic joint problems.
+I also utilize regenerative techniques for chronic joint problems.
 I frequently utilize physical therapy and chiropractic care when needed.

 FREE TIME / ACTIVITIES: